 Try the Investment Simulator →Self-Custody Basics

-If you are holding Bitcoin for the long term, self-custody is not optional.
-It is essential.
-Self-custody means you control the private keys to your Bitcoin, rather than trusting a third party like an exchange to hold them for you.
-The phrase "not your keys, not your coins" is not a slogan.
-It is a statement of technical fact.
+If you are holding Bitcoin for the long term, self-custody is essential.
+Self-custody means you control the private keys to your Bitcoin, rather than trusting an exchange to hold them.
+"Not your keys, not your coins" is a statement of technical fact.
 If someone else holds the keys, they control the Bitcoin.
 You are trusting them not to lose it, get hacked, freeze your account, or go bankrupt.

-History has proven this risk is real and recurring.
+History has proven this risk is real.
 Mt.
-Gox, once the largest Bitcoin exchange in the world, was hacked in 2014 and lost 850,000 Bitcoin belonging to its customers.
+Gox, once the largest Bitcoin exchange, was hacked in 2014 and lost 850,000 Bitcoin belonging to customers.
 Creditors waited over a decade for partial reimbursement.
 In 2022, FTX collapsed and billions in customer funds vanished overnight.
 Celsius, Voyager, and BlockFi all went bankrupt in the same period, locking customers out of their own Bitcoin.
-Every one of these disasters could have been avoided by individual holders who practiced self-custody.
+Every one of these losses could have been avoided through self-custody.

-The tools for self-custody are more accessible than ever.
+The tools are more accessible than ever.
 A hardware wallet is a small physical device that stores your private keys offline, isolated from the internet.
-Popular options include the Coldcard (favored by Bitcoin-only purists for its security features), Trezor (open-source and beginner-friendly), and Ledger (widely used with broad software support).
-These devices cost between $60 and $150 and are the single best investment a long-term holder can make after the Bitcoin itself.
+Popular options include the Coldcard (favored by Bitcoin-only users for its security features), Trezor (open-source and beginner-friendly), and Ledger (widely used with broad software support).
+These devices cost $60-$150 and are the best investment a long-term holder can make after the Bitcoin itself.
 When you set up a hardware wallet, you receive a seed phrase, typically 12 or 24 words.
 This seed phrase is the master backup for your entire wallet.
-If your hardware device is lost, stolen, or destroyed, you can recover all of your Bitcoin using that seed phrase on a new device.
+If your hardware device is lost, stolen, or destroyed, you can recover all your Bitcoin using that seed phrase on a new device.

-For larger amounts of Bitcoin, many holders use multi-signature (multisig) setups.
+For larger amounts, many holders use multi-signature (multisig) setups.
 A multisig wallet requires two or more private keys to authorize a transaction.
-For example, a 2-of-3 multisig means you create three keys, store them in three different locations, and any two of the three are needed to move funds.
-This protects against a single point of failure.
+A 2-of-3 multisig means you create three keys, store them in three different locations, and need any two to move funds.
 If one key is lost or compromised, your Bitcoin is still safe.
 Services like Unchained and Casa make multisig accessible without deep technical knowledge.
-Seed phrase security is paramount.
-Write it down on paper or stamp it into metal.
-Never store it digitally, never photograph it, never email it.
+Write your seed phrase on paper or stamp it into metal.
+Never store it digitally.
+Never photograph it.
+Never email it.
 Store it in a fireproof safe, a bank safety deposit box, or another secure location separate from your hardware wallet.

-If you're planning to hold for years, the few hours it takes to learn self-custody is the best investment of time you'll make.
+If you plan to hold for years, the few hours you spend learning self-custody will be the best time investment you make.

 The Psychology of Holding Through Drawdowns

-Knowing that Bitcoin has always recovered from major crashes and actually experiencing a crash are two fundamentally different things.
-Intellectually, you can study the charts and see that every 50-80% drawdown was followed by a new all-time high.
-Emotionally, watching your portfolio lose half its value in a matter of weeks is a different experience entirely.
+Knowing that Bitcoin has always recovered from major crashes and actually living through a crash are two very different experiences.
+You can study the charts and see that every 50-80% drawdown was followed by a new all-time high.
+But watching your portfolio lose half its value in weeks feels nothing like reading about it.
 The gap between knowing and feeling is where most long-term hold strategies fail.

 | Event | Date | Drawdown | Recovery to New ATH |